AlSharaiyra/Pong-p5js/README.md

 # Pong-p5js
+# Author: Walid Sharaiyra
-Pong game using p5js library, you are free to copy the code and edit it. //Walid
+  Pong game using p5.js library, you are free to copy the code and edit it (sketch.js).

+# IMPORTANT :
+  Dont mess with the p5.js file!
+Dont edit or remove anything!